Ulrich ideals and modules: Ulrich ideals of one-dimensional Gorenstein local rings of finite CM--representation type

 \section{Ulrich ideals of one-dimensional Gorenstein local rings of finite CM--representation type}

-In the preceding section we observed that every Cohen-Macaulay local ring of finite CM-representation type admits only finitely many nonparameter Ulrich ideals (Theorem \ref{7.7}).
+In Section \ref{minfree} we observed that every Cohen--Macaulay local ring of finite CM-representation type admits only finitely many nonparameter Ulrich ideals (Theorem \ref{7.7}).
 In this section, we consider giving complete classification of those ideals, and do it for Gorenstein local rings of dimension one under some mild assumptions.
-To achieve our purpose, we use techniques from the representation theory of maximal Cohen-Macaulay modules.
+To achieve our purpose, we use techniques from the representation theory of maximal Cohen--Macaulay modules.
 Let us begin with recalling several definitions and basic facts stated in Yoshino's book \cite{Y}.

-\begin{defn}\cite[(2.8) and (3.11)]{Y} Let $A$ be a $d$-dimensional Cohen-Macaulay complete local ring.
+\begin{defn}\cite[(2.8),(3.11) and (13.5)]{Y} Let $A$ be a $d$-dimensional Cohen--Macaulay complete local ring.
 Suppose that $A$ is an {\em isolated singularity}, that is, the local ring $A_\fkp$ is regular for every nonmaximal prime ideal $\fkp$ of $A$.
-Let $M$ be a nonfree indecomposable maximal Cohen-Macaulay $A$-module.
+Let $M$ be a nonfree indecomposable maximal Cohen--Macaulay $A$-module.
 Then we define the {\em Auslander-Reiten translation} of $M$ by:

 Here $\rmK_A$ denotes the canonical module of $A$. \end{defn}

 \begin{lem} With the notation of Definition \ref{8.5}, assume that $A$ is Gorenstein with $d=1$.
 Then one has an isomorphism $\tau M\cong\Syz_A^1(M)$. \end{lem}